 A project involves the digital transformation of a company.
 Digital transformation is about business translating its core offline operations to online.
 Such a process needs linking technologies with business needs and perspectives.

 There is a considerable amount of risk.
 There are cases when a project may include multiple products.
-In such cases, an architect evaluates possible tech risks and mitigate them.
+In such cases, an architect evaluates possible tech risks and mitigates them.

 There is a need to set up a smooth communication between tech personnel and stakeholders.
 A solution architect is a person who understands and negotiates with both engineers and non-technical specialists, and, if necessary, breaks the barriers between to ensure the success of the project.